Tsunki: Myths

-The Tsunki and the Hunter
+"The Tsunki and the Hunter"

 Tsunki and the hunter recounts a tale of a Shuar man who has killed a paca (animal) during a hunt with his family.
 He returns to the beach to sleep and encounters Tsunki.
 In this myth, Tsunki appears as a beautiful woman.
 The Shuar man tells Tsunki he loves her and they decide to marry.
 Upon the approval of the woman Tsunki's father, the Shuar man enters into the water world with her.
 He lives there for a long time and produces one son with the Tsunki woman.
 One day they tell him to go see his Shuar women because he has been absent from them for some time.
-The Tsunki woman was so in love with the Shuar man that she decided to join him on earth, transforming herself into a snake.
+The Tsunki woman was so in love with the Shuar man that she joined him on earth, transforming herself into a snake.
 She maintained her snake shape at home and resumed a human figure when she accompanied the Shuar man hunting.
 The Shuar wives were curious because the man always slept alone in the men's quarters and acted strangely.
-They decided to investigate one day while he was sleeping and discovered that he was wrapped in a cloak of shining water.
-The Tsunki woman then became pregnant and as she was unable to accompany the man while hunting, she decided to maintain her snake form and remain at home.
+They investigated one day while he was sleeping and discovered him wrapped in a cloak of shining water.
+The Tsunki woman then became pregnant and as she was unable to accompany the man while hunting, she maintained her snake form and remained at home.
 She slept curled in a small basket.
 The next day, when the Shuar man went hunting, he told his Shuar wives not to open or look at the small basket.
 Upon his departure the curious wives opened it and saw the Tsunki woman as a small pregnant snake.
 They took her out with a small stick and placed an ember from the fire on her snake form.
 Tsunki then dissolved into water and seeped into the earth.
 She returned to her father Tsunki and recounted the mistreatment she had suffered.
 As a result, the Tsunki father released a slew of anacondas and created a grand storm.
 The Shuar man noticed the darkening of the sky and realized the reason.
 He then returned home to his Shuar wives and asked them if they had disobeyed his wishes.
 They initially denied the accusation but had been found out.
 The Shuar man responded sarcastically “a piece of good luck is waiting for you!” and he grabbed his daughter and carried her to the mountains.
 There the screams of the Shuar people being eaten by anacondas could be heard.
 The water inundated the earth everywhere except for the high palm tree in which the Shuar man and his daughter had climbed.
 Days passed and then the Shuar was able to descend as the water receded.
 The Shuar married his daughter when she grew up, thus repopulating the Shuar.
 The Tsunki also returned to help the Shuar man and further repopulate.